varigence/docs/bimlflex/reference-documentation/ConvertGuidToString.md

 # Convert GUID To String

-Should source column of type "GUID"/"UniqueIdentifier" be converted to Strings automatically
+Determines whether a source column of type "GUID"/"UniqueIdentifier" is automatically converted to a String data type.

 Notes:
 * This setting is part of the `Core` settings category.